 Fortunately, a happy community can also be set in motion and allow you to create a virtuous cycle, where they increase trust and make people feel more like a little community where ideas can be safely shared.
 To get one of these cycles going, you have to make sure that your students feel a bond with each other and with you.
 Once you've got that in place and you can prevent the negative behavior from knocking that bond off kilter, everything else should fall right into place.

-Author: Pat Fredshaw is a tutor and passionate blogger.
+Author: Pat Fredshaw is a tutor and a passionate blogger and content writer on study clerk website.
 She mostly writes about writing tips, self-development, and blogging.
-Also, you can visit her website - https://www.essaysupply.com/.
+Also, you can visit her website - https://www.essayassistant.org.